 5. Kennebunkport And Kennebunk

-Old-fashioned celebration of Christmas lights, good cheer, and holiday music, the Christmas Prelude is Kennebunk’s holiday festival.
+An old-fashioned celebration of Christmas lights, good cheer, and holiday music, the Christmas Prelude is Kennebunk’s holiday festival.
 Since 1982, the small town has transformed into a wonderful winter wonderland.
-Between December 2 and 12, you can join in for a traditional Christmas tree lighting, outdoor Christmas markets, or simply enjoy the seasonal ambiance while strolling the beautifully decorated town.
+During the first 2 weeks of December, you can join in on a traditional Christmas tree lighting, outdoor Christmas markets, or simply the seasonal ambiance while strolling the beautifully-decorated town.

 The Holiday Trail of Lights is a town-wide challenge to out-decorate your neighbor.
 With a detailed map, you can navigate by car around Kennebunkport and Kennebunk as you ooh and ahh at the over-the-top Christmas decorations.
 It is a fun and relaxing way for the entire family to stay warm and cozy while enjoying the gorgeous lighting displays.
 Spending time with loved ones while enjoying the dazzling light displays is a fabulous experience delivering great memories.